EXCLUDING THE FLIGHT RULES, THESE FAQS RELATE TO S13 AND WILL BE UPDATED AT THE START OF S14

 How can I find other Swingers to play against?

 Simply go to Swingers around the World, choose the area you want to search under and submit.
 You will be presented with a map of that area which will highlight players in that area.
-By clicking on their markers you can view their player profiles and assuming that they have selected to be contactable for Match Play, you can submit them a message.
+By zooming in and clicking on their markers you can view their player profiles and assuming that they have selected to be contactable for Match Play, you can submit them a message.
+Messages appear in the top right hand corner when logged in, and you are also sent an email notification.

-Match Play wins will be awarded two points and drawn/halved matches will result in each Swinger being awarded 1 point each.
+Please note, Match Play wins will be awarded two points and drawn/halved matches will result in each Swinger being awarded 1 point each.
+Your six best scores can include a maximum 3 match play results.

 Can I play Swingers from other leagues and will my score count?

 Absolutely!
-You can play Swingers from any league and any part of the world and your match score will count towards your leaderboard position.
+You can play Swingers from any league and any part of the world and your match score will count towards your leaderboard position (if one of your three best match play scores).
 You can only play the same Swinger twice however.

-How is the Player of the Month chosen?
+How is the Bi-monthly Best Player Award chosen?

-Each month the administrators will select two Players of the Month – one from the Rest of the World and one from Europe.
-The chosen Swingers will be the players who we think have either improved most over the course of the month or who have entered the best score or the best selection of scores.
+Every two months of the season the organisers will select the Swinger who we think has either improved most over that period or who have entered the best score or the best selection of scores.

 Can anyone win the Player of the Season Award?

-The Player of the Season award will be open to all Swingers, both in Europe and the Rest of the World.
-One winner will be chosen by the organisers for their performance and loyalty during Season 10.
+The Player of the Season award will be open to all Swingers, both in Europe, the US and the Rest of the World.
+One winner will be chosen by the organisers for their performance and loyalty during Season 13.
 The winner will have been expected to have taken the necessary qualifying flights required to be eligible for the Final.

 Why has my entry in the Shot in a Million competition been rejected?